Orchestra L'arte del Mondo

 - Oper Theater Bonn 2019-2021 – Jacquino Fidelio, Beppe Pagliacci, Sohn des Oberbademeisters Staatstheater, and Porter Death in Venice

 - 2019 Leeds Lieder Young Artist

 - Recitals for Ryedale Festival, Pierre-Boulez-Saal and Wigmore Hall

 German tenor Kieran Carrel (b.
 1996) studied in Cologne with Christoph Prégardien, before moving to continue his education at London’s Royal Academy of Music with Neil Mackie.
-From 2019-2021 Kieran will join the Oper Theater Bonn, where this season he sings roles including Jacquino/Fidelio, Beppe/Pagliacci, Porter/Death in Venice, and Staatstheater by Mauricio Kagel.
+From 2019-2021 Kieran joins the Oper Theater Bonn, where during his first season he sings roles including Jacquino Fidelio, Beppe Pagliacci, Porter Death in Venice, and Sohn des Oberbademeisters Staatstheater by Mauricio Kagel.